-I went to that site and found the answer another psychologist has given to that question.
+I went to that site and found the answer another psychologist had given to that question.
 I read his answer and all my instincts tell me he is right and I have been wrong all these years.
-(Link has broken)

 Now I have a dilemma.
-I hate the idea of giving people incorrect information but that is what I have done – I’m sure of it now.
-I have three options for handling this and here are my thoughts on those options.
+I hate the idea of giving people false information but that is what I have done – I’m sure of it.
+So now I have to decide how to handle this and I have three options.

 I can edit the entry, admit it contains inaccurate assumptions and add a link to the other psychologist’s page.
 This would allow me to admit my mistake quietly and with minimum fuss.
 Only the future readers of that entry will ever know I was wrong.
 I don’t much care for that option either since it will not tell those who have already read the wrong information that they got a bum steer from me.